tom-sherman/blog/posts/13-designing-a-new-rsc-framework.md

 ## Two process architecture

+_There has to be a better name for this..._

 1. A client side portion that includes the bundler, router, and network wiring.
 This would be the more complex part but wouldd be agnostic to the server side.
 2. A server side portion that is specific to the language and runtime